Caterpillar's Risk-Reward Is Attractive, Goldman Sachs Says In Upgrade

 An end to the U.S. machinery recession is increasingly visible, as the sector has corrected by an average of 4% year-to-date, Revich said in the Thursday upgrade note.
 (See his track record here.)

-The recovery is driven by a combination of macro risks, including the coronavirus outbreak and investory destocking driven by negative estimate revisions, the analyst said.
+The recovery is driven by a combination of macro risks, including the coronavirus outbreak and investor destocking driven by negative estimate revisions, the analyst said.

 U.S. machinery lead indicators have continued to improve, and used construction equipment inventories are up 3% year-on-year, he said.